 Does history say sex is bad?

 Let’s take a look at how ancient society viewed sex.
 We can start with hunter-gatherer groups.
-Hunger-gathers have had a variety of approaches to sexuality, including, in some cases, polyandry, or the practice of women taking multiple husbands or sexual partners.
+Hunter-gathers have had a variety of approaches to sexuality, including, in some cases, polyandry, or the practice of women taking multiple husbands or sexual partners.

 Some sectors of ancient Indian society elevated sexual pleasure to an art.
 The concept of “kama” (as in the famous sex manual The Kama Sutra), related to sexual pleasure, but also to beauty and enjoyment in other areas of life.
 Sexuality — along with the appreciation of poetry, music, food, art, and the beauty of nature — was seen as a vital component of an enjoyable life in which things of beauty were celebrated and held in high esteem.